samsquire/mazzle/README.md

 ## pipelines as code - configure your data flow with dot syntax

 This tool executes a [dot syntax graph](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) of an entire environment.
-The following graph:
+The following graph: See this [devops-pipeline-starter](https://github.com/samsquire/devops-pipeline-starter) for the infrastructure code that builds this.

  * provisions two CI workers with Ansible - future steps are executed on these workers
  * installs kubernetes on these workers